 Never shy of expressing her views, this petite ailurophile is a constant source of laughter, tears, and confusion among everyone because of her very peculiar opinions on most subjects of conversation we have; she is at times akin to a 61-year-old naggy grandma stuck in a 21-year-old body.

 Jane’s six-month stint with the company was extremely fruitful, and her occasional rants were justified as she expertly created the Detrack Manager App during her time with us.
-Supporting or maintaining an app is hard enough for any student, but creating a whole new app from ground up is in by no means an easy task – especially for an intern.
+Supporting or maintaining an app is hard enough for any student, but creating a whole new app from ground up is by no means an easy task – especially for an intern.

 Besides providing us with random cat facts (did you know a group of cats is called a clowder?), Jane also gave the office fascinating insights of her university life and fellow peers.
 Remarks like, “I think boys who wear caps indoors are weird” and “people using headphones are mentally unstable” were typical and often very entertaining for the rest of us.